 Funeral services celebrating Kelly Astle Webb’s brilliant life will be held Tuesday, April 30th at 11:00 a.m. at the Church of Jesus Christ of Latter-day Saints Evergreen Ave.
 Chapel, 2125 E Evergreen Ave (3435 S.), Salt Lake City, UT 84109.

 Visitations will be held Monday evening, April 29th from 6:00 p.m. to 8:00 p.m. at the Evergreen Chapel, and from 9:30 a.m. to 10:30 a.m. on Tuesday, April 30th.
 Her body will be interred at the Larkin Sunset Gardens, 1950 E Dimple Dell Road (10600 S.), Sandy, UT 84092.
 Funeral Directors Holbrook Mortuary.
 Online condolences can be submitted to https://www.HolbrookMortuary.com.

-To send flowers to Kelly's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kelly Astle Webb, please visit our floral store.